farsen119/LinkedIn-clone/README.md

 The system automatically generates a username from the email address.

+## Login Form Fields

+- Email (required)
+- Password (required)

 ## Usage

 1. Open http://localhost:4200 in your browser
-2. Click "Sign Up" button in the navbar
+2. Click "Sign Up" button in the navbar to register
+3. Or click "Sign In" to login with existing credentials
-3. Fill in the registration form
+4. Fill in the respective forms
-4. Submit to create your account
-5. You'll be automatically logged in after successful registration
+5. You'll be automatically logged in after successful authentication
+6. The navbar will show your name and a logout button when logged in